 Pros: Your passion and style are in the work, and you will discover more about yourself in the process of writing than I can describe here.

 Cons: The writing process is taxing at times and you might require edits from a writing coach, editor, or proofreader.

 The factors that go into this decision are varied for each person, but I’ve found there are at least five questions you should ask yourself to help zero in on whether you should write something yourself or hire someone else to do it for you.

 1. How much time do you have?
 Seriously, this is the first question you should ask.
 Not whether you like to write or not.
 Because no matter how much you like to write, you will hate writing if you’re having to do it at 3am every day after a full day on your other work.
 Trust me on this.
 The good news is that 15 minutes a day is enough if you have someone to help you stay consistent.

 2. Do you like to write?
 Maybe you hate your spelling errors or are frustrated with how slowly you write.
 But that’s not what I’m asking here.
 Do you like to write?
 When things are flowing and you really get your ideas out there, do you enjoy it?
 If so, a qualified writing coach or editor can help you build your skills and smooth out the process so you’ll enjoy it even more.

-Your Free Book Writing Guide: Get the exact writing process that created powerful, engaging, professional bestsellers.
+Your Free Book Writing Guide: Get the exact writing process that Amy used to help experts, coaches, and entrepreneurs create powerful, engaging, professional bestsellers.
 Click here to grab your copy.